thepudds/gomoderate/README.md

 But it is likely best understood by example, so we have included several [concrete examples](https://github.com/thepudds/gomoderate#examples) below.

 **Many of the commands require authentication** (though not all do).
-Before you can modify anything via gomoderate, you should obtain an application key from the Bluesky web interface.
+Before you can modify anything via gomoderate, you need to get an application key.

-Go to [staging.bsky.app/settings/app-passwords](https://staging.bsky.app/settings/app-passwords) and create an application key.
-Your application key will look similar to `xj5s-fqo6-rtfm-lsrt`.
+Go to [Settings](https://staging.bsky.app/settings) > [App Passwords](https://staging.bsky.app/settings/app-passwords) in the Bluesky web interface and create an application key, which will look similar to `xj5s-fqo6-rtfm-lsrt`.
 (For brevity, we use `xyz` in the examples below).

 ## Installation